-Human Rights Awareness-Raising In order to convey the importance of mutual respect for human rights, the human rights bodies of the Ministry of Justice conduct a variety of human rights awareness-raising activities, such as sponsoring symposiums, providing human rights lectures and various forms of training, publishing awareness-raising materials, and distributing advertisements via the Internet.
+Human Rights Awareness-Raising

+In order to convey the importance of mutual respect for human rights, the human rights bodies of the Ministry of Justice conduct a variety of human rights awareness-raising activities, such as sponsoring symposiums, providing human rights lectures and various forms of training, publishing awareness-raising materials, and distributing advertisements via the Internet.
 1. The Priority Goal of Awareness-Raising Activities "It's not someone else's problem."
-In Japan, a variety of human rights problems are related to children and women, Buraku discrimination (Dowa Issue), and human rights violations on the Internet.
-These are never someone else's problems nor are they unrelated to your life.
+In Japan, there are a variety of human rights problems related to children, persons with disabilities, minorities, Buraku discrimination (Dowa Issue), and human rights violations on the Internet.
+However these are never someone else's problems nor are they unrelated to your life.
 The human rights bodies of the Ministry of Justice conduct a variety of human rights awareness-raising activities by setting "It's not someone else's problem" as a priority goal of the awareness-raising activities so that everyone is aware of these human rights problems, recognize the importance of mutual respect for human rights, and take action with consideration for the human rights of others.
 2. National Essay Contest on Human Rights for Junior High School Students The National Essay Contest on Human Rights for Junior High School Students has been held since 1981 for the purpose of enabling junior high school students, an important future generation, to deepen their understanding of the importance and necessity of human rights and to foster an awareness of human rights by writing essays on human rights issues.

-Human Rights Lecture "The Priority Goal of Awareness-Raising Activities 2023" poster
+Human Rights Lecture

+"The Priority Goal of Awareness-Raising Activities 2024" poster Who are Human Rights Volunteers?